oVirt/ovirt-site/source/blog/2016-07-25-affinity-labels.html.md

 }
 ```

-### Attaching hosts and VMs to a label
+## Attaching Hosts and VMs to a Label

 Affinity labels reference all labeled objects using their id, although the API accepts the full object representation.
 It will ignore all fields except id, though.
 There are two ways to manipulate affinity label assignments to hosts and VMs:

 - Posting the host or VM to the proper affinity label subcollection
 - Posting the affinity label to the host’s or VM’s affinitylabels subcollection

 We need some VMs and Hosts for the following examples so create hosts red, green, and blue as well as some VMs: webserver, storage, application1, and application2.

 I will now show you how to express the following rules using the affinity labels:

-- webserver VM should be allowed to run anywhere
+- Webserver VM should be allowed to run anywhere
-- storage VM should be restricted to host red (special HBA card maybe?)
+- Storage VM should be restricted to host red (special HBA card maybe?)
-- application VMs should be restricted to hosts red and blue (as you have license for two physical nodes, for example)
+- Application VMs should be restricted to hosts red and blue (as you have license for two physical nodes, for example)

 We will first attach the storage VM and the red host to the already created storage_subcluster affinity label: